becketto/editUIShopifyPLRS/README.md

+# Note from Beckett

+I made this because I couldn't find a single example of one of those "Edit this web page/email" Polaris components.
+I didn't realize Shopify App Bridge's `<ui-modal>` doesn't accept normal React components, it needs to be in an iframe first, otherwise most functions just won't work.

+Here's the link to the Shopify App Bridge ui-modal: https://shopify.dev/docs/api/app-bridge-library/web-components/ui-modal

-# Email Templates Modal UI
+# Email Templates Modal UI for Shopify Polaris

-A standalone React component for editing and previewing HTML email templates with live preview functionality.
+A standalone React component for Shopify apps built with Polaris and App Bridge.
+Provides email template editing and live preview functionality with a beautiful Polaris-styled modal interface.

+> **Shopify-First Design**: Built specifically for Shopify apps using Polaris design system and App Bridge framework.

 ## Features